iotabots/docs/docs/faq.md

 9. Who is the creator of IOTABOTS?
 > The creator is [iotaben](https://twitter.com/iotaben).
-> He is also the creator of the
+> He is also the creator of the Soonaverse NF3.
+[Available]

 10. Why?
 > Just for fun!